 Unlike the utility game, many residential energy storage systems are now aggregated into large “virtual batteries”.

-This enables Lithium battery company to address various use cases and may further generate revenue streams in addition to providing storage hardware and surplus power.
+This enables Lithium battery companies to address various use cases and may further generate revenue streams in addition to providing storage hardware and surplus power.

-For example, perhaps the most frequently cited use case in this case is to provide frequency control with an aggregate energy storage by participating in Germany's price control reserve (PCR).
+For example, perhaps the most frequently cited use case, in this case, is to provide frequency control with aggregate energy storage by participating in Germany’s price control reserve (PCR).

 Another example is to reduce the need for “rescheduling”, which avoids changing the power generation plans of large power plants in the short term to prevent grid constraints.